Hotman Paris Hutapea: Personal life

 Hotman is married to Agustianne Marbun and they have three children.
 Hotman is often seen in the company of female celebrities and has admitted to carrying on an affair with an actress for six years.
 He says his wife and children are his top priority "but I am just an ordinary human who likes to cheat, depending on the temptation".

 He is known for buying a new foreign luxury car each year.
 Local media reports say he has purchased Lamborghini, Ferrari, Chrysler, Bentley and Hummer H2 vehicles.
 In 2012, he gave his daughter a Bentley Mulsanne worth about Rp.
 9 billion for her 17th birthday.
 "Everyone wants to own a luxury car.
 I've worked hard for 30 years as a lawyer, yes I have the right to enjoy life," he said in 2018.
 He is reported to have separate chauffeurs for each car.

 On 5 October 2014, Hotman was involved in a fatal car accident on Wiyoto Wiyono toll road in Jakarta.
 Police said Hotman's green Lamborghini Gallardo LP 570-4 Spyder Performante crashed into a box-truck that had just suffered a burst tire.
 The truck rolled, killing the driver.
 Police said the accident was unavoidable because of the burst tire.
 Hotman said a bus swerved to avoid the truck and hit his car.

 In 2017, Hotman said he owns some assets including 12 hotels and luxury villas, and he intends to expand his portfolio to 50 luxury properties.
 Most of his villas are in Bali.
 One of them can be rented for Rp 23 million per night.
 In Jakarta, he owns properties in the Central Park, Sudirman Park and Thamrin Residence developments, as well as a block of shop-houses in Kelapa Gading.
 "All the property assets that I own are from my toil and sweat," he said.
 Most of his assets' owning rights are under his wife and his children.
+Hotman's current net worth is said to be Rp.
+4,5 Trillion rupiah (~$302 million USD) through diverse business ventures and hefty commission as being one of the prominent lawyers in the nation.